Teaser and the Firecat

 Teaser and the Firecat is the fifth studio album by Cat Stevens, released in October 1971.

-At the Australian 1972 King of Pop Awards the album won Biggest Selling LP.
+It was recorded between July of 1970 and March of 1971, and features 10 songs, including the hits "Morning Has Broken", "Moonshadow" and "Peace Train".
+The album was a commercial success, surpassing the heights achieved by Stevens' previous album, Tea for the Tillerman, reaching both the UK and US top 3 and also spending fifteen weeks at the top of the Australian charts, becoming the biggest-selling album of the country in 1972 and winning Biggest Selling LP at the 1972 King of Pop Awards.
+It also shares a title with a children's book written and illustrated by Stevens, which focuses on the characters from the album cover.

 Overview

-The album contains 10 songs, including the hits "Morning Has Broken", "Moonshadow" and "Peace Train".
-It is also the title of a children's book written and illustrated by Stevens.
-The story features the title characters from the album cover, top-hatted young Teaser and his pet, Firecat, who attempt to put the moon back in its place after it falls from the sky.
-Published in 1972, the book has been out of print since the mid-1970s.
+Stevens wrote and illustrated a 1972 children's book which features the titular characters from the album cover, top-hatted young Teaser and his pet, Firecat, who attempt to put the moon back in its place after it falls from the sky.
+The book has been out of print and rare since the mid-1970s.

-The album was a commercial success, surpassing the heights achieved by Stevens' previous album, Tea for the Tillerman, reaching both the UK and US top 3 and also spending fifteen weeks at the top of the Australian charts, becoming the biggest-selling album of the country in 1972.

-In 1977 an animated version, narrated by comedian Spike Milligan, using the song "Moonshadow", was a segment in Fantastic Animation Festival.
-In November 2008, a "deluxe edition" was released featuring a second disc of demos and live recordings.
+In 1977 an animated short narrated by comedian Spike Milligan featuring Teaser and his Firecat, as well as the hit "Moonshadow", was released as a segment in Fantastic Animation Festival.

+In November 2008, a deluxe edition was released featuring a second disc of demos and live recordings.

 English keyboardist Rick Wakeman played piano on "Morning Has Broken" and English musician Linda Lewis contributed vocals on "How Can I Tell You".